ronaldbosma/memoryfeed/pipeline-for-nuget-package.md

+---
+tags: [ "Azure Pipelines", "Azure DevOps", "NuGet" ]
+---

 # Pipeline for NuGet package

-This Azure DevOps build pipeline will build a .NET Core/Standard project and publish the generated nupkg file as an artifact.
+This Azure DevOps build pipeline will build a .NET Core/Standard project and create two NuGet packages.
+A prerelease and release version.
+The packages are published as an artifact of the build.

-Make sure you add all the necessary settings in the csproj and also add `<GeneratePackageOnBuild>true</GeneratePackageOnBuild>` to generate the NuGet package during the build.

-In the build step the output folder is `$(Build.ArtifactStagingDirectory)`.
-This will make sure no other nupkg files (e.g. from dependencies) are in the result.

-If you generate the nupkg in another folder and want to copy it you might also copy the folder structure.
-Use the `flattenFolders` setting to prevent this.
+## Project file
+If you have a `Version` element in your csproj then change in into `VersionPrefix`.
+This will allow for the build pipeline to add a suffix for the prerelease package. (`VersionSuffix` can be left empty.)

+## Build pipeline

 ```yaml
 # ASP.NET Core (.NET Framework)